OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-stir-futures-discounting.rst

     double BP1 = 1.0E-4;
     MultipleCurrencyParameterSensitivity pvmqsComputed = MQSBC.fromInstrument(FRA, MULTICURVE, BLOCK).multipliedBy(BP1);

-The **MQSBC** compute the sensitiviy to the market quotes.
+The **MQSBC** compute the sensitivity to the market quotes.
 The computation is not scaled, i.e. it is for a movement of 1.
 The last part of the code (**multipliedBy**) multiply it by one basis point to match the market standard.
 In general, the OG-Analytics library uses absolute numbers (not percent or basis point) everywhere and provide the tools to rescale the output easily.

 The format of the output is a *MultipleCurrencyParameterSensitivity* object which can be represented by::